svewap/nnrestapi/Documentation/Requests/Requests/10_Standard.rst

 - :guilabel:`https://www.mywebsite.com/`:kbd:`api`:guilabel:`/article/all`

   Every URL is prefixed with ``api`` as the first part of the path.
 This is the default setting for every Api.
-It can be changed in the configuration YAML.
+It can be changed in the :ref:`configuration YAML <configuration_yaml>`.
   In TYPO3 this is important, so the RouteEnhancer can kick in.

 - :guilabel:`https://www.mywebsite.com/api/`:kbd:`article`:guilabel:`/all`